mook-it/DOS_Assignments/assign1/README.md

 #  Questions to be answered
 1. Size of the work unit that you determined results in best performance for your implementation and an explanation on how you determined it.
 Size of the work unit refers to the number of sub-problems that a worker gets in a single request from the boss.

-- Following graph is for N=1000000 and k=1000 to calculate the optimized value of workUnit for the best performance.
+- Following graph is for N=1_000_000 and k=1_000 to calculate the optimized value of workUnit for the best performance.

 ![Alt text](https://github.com/prafful13/DOS_Projects/blob/master/assign1/code/images/graph.png "Graph")

 - We can observe from the graph that optimized value of workunit that gives the best results is in the range 6-10.

-2. The result of running your program for mix run proj1.exs 1000000 4
+2. The result of running your program for mix run proj1.exs 1_000_000 4

-- No solution was found for this case
+- No solution was found for this case and with time 1.63034 sec and CPU/time=3.01

 3. The running time for the above as reported by time for the above.
 The ratio of CPU time to REAL TIME tells you how many cores were effec- tively used in the computation.